19hours/sg-statutes/Acts/Gas Act.md

 (b) of the receipt of a notification by the Authority of a direction or decision under Part IX,

-notify the Minister that he wishes to make an appeal, providing adequate details of the grounds for the appeal and requesting the Minister to establish an Appeal Panel under subsection (3).
+notify the Minister that he wishes to make an appeal, providing adequate details of the grounds for the appeal and requesting the Minister to establish an Appeal Panel to consider and determine the appeal.

+[Act 43 of 2018 wef 03/05/2019]

-(3) When requested to establish an Appeal Panel, the Minister shall, upon consultation with the Authority, unless the request is in the opinion of the Minister of a frivolous, trivial or vexatious nature, establish by direction, within 30 days of the request, an Appeal Panel to consider an appeal made under this section.
+(3) When requested to establish an Appeal Panel, the Minister shall, upon consultation with the Authority, unless the request is in the opinion of the Minister of a frivolous, trivial or vexatious nature, establish an Appeal Panel within 30 days after the request to consider and determine the appeal in question.

+[Act 43 of 2018 wef 03/05/2019]

 ### Composition and procedure of Appeal Panel

-84\.—(1) An Appeal Panel established by the Minister under section 83(3) or 93(4) shall consist of at least 3 persons, one of whom shall be appointed by the Minister to be the chairman of the Appeal Panel.
+84\.—(1) An Appeal Panel established by the Minister shall consist of at least 3 persons, one of whom shall be appointed by the Minister to be the chairman of the Appeal Panel.

 [24/2007 wef 11/06/2007]

+[Act 43 of 2018 wef 03/05/2019]

-(2) The Minister may, in the direction establishing the Appeal Panel under section 83(3) or 93(4), provide for —
+(2) The Minister may, in establishing the Appeal Panel, provide for —

 (a) the terms and conditions of the membership of the Appeal Panel as the Minister considers appropriate;